nporteschaikin/NPCFFB/README.md

 ## Scoring

-Modifications to scoring rules are prohibited during the season and playoffs.
-Any modifications to scoring rules should be proposed to the league in the offseason.
+Modifications to scoring rules are prohibited during the season and playoffs; any modifications must be proposed to the league in the offseason.
 A modification must be voted for by nine teams to be implemented for the following year.

 ### Offense